oecd-nea/Nosy.jl/docs/src/concepts/building-snapshot.md

 # Building A Snapshot

 This page covers the objects used to describe a system before solving: simulations, carriers, nodes, components, archetypes, behaviors, joint flows, snapshots, time, and tags.

 ## Simulation

-[`Sim`](@ref) stores the shared simulation context: the time mesh, JuMP model, solver options, and variable-name suffix.
+[`Sim`](@ref) stores the shared simulation context: the [`TimeMesh`](@ref), JuMP model, solver options, and variable-name suffix.
 Most users create one simulation for one optimisation problem, then build one or more snapshots on top of it.